lalosp/exercise-tracker/README.md

 	touch routes/exercises.js
 	touch routes/users.js

 I added routes for '/' and '/add' on both localhost:5000/users and localhost:5000/exercises.
 I had a problem with including ';' inside the '.then(() => res.json('Exercise added!);)' on both models/exercises.js and models/users.js; Leaving them without the ';' corrected the error.
 The server connected to MongoDB Atlas but it gave me a weird warning called UnhandledPromiseRejectionWaring about throwing inside an async function without a .catch() block or by rejecting a promise which was not handled with .catch().
 It also gave me the DeprecationWarning: in future versions of Node.js promise rejections which are not handled will terminate the server.
+After that I added routes for get: '/:id', post: '/update/:id' and delete: '/:id' on localhost:5000/exercises and checked the API with Insomnia.
+I had various errors because I forgot to add a 'path' on router.route().